Skip to main content

 Presenter

 Dr Tracy Woodroffe is a 2024 ACSES First Nations Fellow, Senior Lecturer, and Researcher with the Northern Institute.
-She is a local Warumungu Luritja educator with extensive teaching experience and an Early Career Researcher with a growing track record.
-Dr Woodroffe is the lead researcher for this two-year project.
+She is a local Warumungu Luritja educator with extensive teaching experience and an Early Career Researcher.
+Dr Woodroffe's current research aims to assist education providers in understanding Indigenous engagement with teacher education, resulting in a targeted approach to increase First Nations enrolments in teacher education at CDU and strengthening Australia's capacity in higher education practice and implementation of equity issues.
 Her research experience and focus are on educational pedagogy, identity, Indigenous perspectives, and the use of Indigenous Knowledge in educational contexts.
-Dr Woodroffe has been a team member and lead on numerous successful research projects, including research with and within the NT Department of Education.

 Registration